Who we are

 They are usually placed by advertising networks with our permission.
 They remember that you have visited a website; this information is shared with other organisations such as advertisers.
 Often targeting or advertising cookies will be linked to site functionality provided by the other organisation.
 Some examples of services that use these types of cookies include Google AdSense or DoubleClick.

-Currently the Institute of Directors website does not use targeting or advertising cookies
+Our website does not use targeting or advertising cookies.